-Registration for Spring groups is closed.
-Summer Social Skills Camps Registration will open in March.
+Registration for Summer Social Skills Camps is Open

 Has your child been identified by daycare workers or teachers as lacking social skills?
 Does your child tend to play by themselves or struggle to initiate play with others?
 Is there trouble taking turns or sharing with siblings or other peers?